Royuin/linked-list/README.md

-# ds-a
+# Linked list
-A practice repo for learning and using data structures and algorithms
+A practice repo for learning and making linked lists